onlogic/onlogic-m031-manager/README.rst

 Examples
 ========
-There are several examples in the ``examples`` directory.
-The examples are designed to run from the command line and follow the setup seen above.
+There are several automotive and DIO sample implementations in the ``examples`` directory.
+These examples are designed to run from the command line and follow the setup seen above.
-Make sure, however, that for Automotive settings, COM visibility is enabled within the BIOS.
+Make sure, however, that COM visibility is enabled within the BIOS to properly configure automotive settings.

-The examples are designed to be run from the command line with:
+The examples are run from the command line with:

 .. code-block:: shell